JamesParrott/sDNA_GH/README.md

 ###### Read_Geom (get_Geom)
-Reads in references to Rhino polylines to provide them in the required form for subsequent sDNA_GH tools.
-Set the option `selected` to true, to only from objects that the user has selected.
-Similarly, specify `layer` = your_layer_name to only read from a specific layer.
-To go back to selecting all layers, set `layer` to any value that is not the name of a layer.
+Gets strings of the uuid references to Rhino polylines for subsequent sDNA_GH tools..

-The UUIDs of Rhino objects are converted to strings to preserve the references to them.
+Set `selected` to true, to only read objects that are selected.
+Similarly, specify `layer` to the name of a layer, to only read objects from that layer.
+If the component has `sync = false`, an input Params that has had its value set, when subsequently disconnected will fallback to whatever its previous value was.
+If `sync = True` it will remember its previous setting, in which case to go back to selecting all layers, `layer` must be set to any value that is not the name of a layer.
+Similarly, to go back to selecting everything (not just selected geometry) set `selected = false`.

 ##### Shapefile tools